 - Hot Date, Health Initiative for Men (2020)

 - Waaw!
-Talks: Social Justice in Business, Cicely Blain Consulting (2018)
+Talks: Social Justice in Business, Cicely Blain Consulting (now Bakau Consulting) (2018)

 - Bright Eyes, Queer Hearts, Vancouver Queer Film Festival (2015)